 World Chocolate Day is on 7 July, but we’re always advocates of getting ahead and starting early.
-Here are some places to start you off on your sugary journey as well as where to celebrate on the day.
+Here are some places to start you on your sugary journey and options for where to celebrate the day in Melbourne.

 Chocolate afternoon tea at The Windsor

 If you’ve had high tea at The Windsor and found yourself gravitating towards the treat section, this decadent chocolate buffet – featuring chocolate from French dessert gurus ‘Weiss’ – is made for you.
-For two days only you can indulge in chocolate éclairs, chocolate macarons, a chocolate fountain, native Australian hot chocolate and more, all in the gorgeous surrounds of the historic Windsor Hotel.
+For two days only you can indulge in chocolate éclairs, chocolate macarons, a chocolate fountain, native Australian hot chocolate and more.
 And with a dedicated gluten free section, no chocolate lover will be left behind.
-Book now for sessions across the world chocolate day weekend, on 6 and 7 July.
+Book now for sessions across the World Chocolate Day weekend, 6 and 7 July.

 Nuts About Tella